oomlout/oomlout_oomp_builder/navigation/electronic/socket/usb_micro/surface_mount/part/readme.md

-# Electronic Socket Usb Micro Surface Mount
+# Electronic Socket USB Micro Surface Mount

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base